 Learn how to create a dark mysterious hideout in a rocky mountainous place in Photoshop.
 How will we find this tutorial useful?
 Well, I won’t brag about this tutorial, so I have to tell you that I won’t promise you special or sophisticated techniques used in this tutorial.
-However, by reading and following this tutorial, you will be amazed on how simple and essential techniques like blending, masking, color adjustments, basic painting and some others can be easily applied to create a nice scenic panorama.
+However, by reading and following this tutorial, you will be amazed at how simple and essential techniques like blending, masking, color adjustments, basic painting, and some others can be easily applied to create a nice scenic panorama.

 Open Photoshop and start creating a new document in it by hitting Ctrl+N. Set the size of the document like the one shown in the screenshot below:

 Firstly, I tried to map what I had in mind by creating gradual scratches about the scene I am going to create.
-Here it is:.
+Here it is:

-Well, make sure that we have downloaded all stocks in the stock list and save them in our computer.
+Well, make sure that we have downloaded all stocks in the stock list and save them on our computer.
 In this kind of photo manipulation, finding good stocks will be essential.
 Good and suitable stocks really will help us to execute the idea we have.
-In this early step we will create the right composition of our scene.
+In this early step, we will create the right composition of our scene.
 Open the stock image.
-Take lasso tool in the tool panel and cut out the rock highlighted in red.
+Take the lasso tool in the tool panel and cut out the rock highlighted in red.
 I named this cut out rock 1

 Duplicate the rock 1 layer (Ctrl+J) and place the duplicate where needed as shown in the screenshot.
 Select all the rock layers and group them in one folder.
 I named this folder rock.